-Students living in the South Village Residence must choose one of the compulsory dining plans.

-All other students may choose to purchase one of the voluntary dining plans.
-Campus dining plans consist of a set number of meals per week and a credit account, which may be used to purchase food from on-campus eating facilities.
+Students living in the South Village Residence from September to April must choose one of the compulsory dining plans.
+All other students may choose to purchase a residential board plan or one of the voluntary dining plans.
+Most voluntary plans have a tax-free status associated with them and can be utilized throughout the campus, including our Rez Express late-night food delivery service.
+Board dining plans consist of a set number of meals per week and a credit account which may be used to purchase food from on-campus eating facilities as well as our on-campus convenience store (POD).
+Sign up for a tax-free or traditional voluntary dining dollar plan online at www.durham-uoit.campusdish.com.